-The whole of the country sketched was of a very difficult character, testing both the physical and artistic powers of the Surveyors to the utmost, both in moving about and in delineating the country.
-Circumstances permitting, the whole of the glaciers in the neighbourhood of the Nanya Parbut, and of K2 will be explored during the next field season, as well as those of Zanskar and other places.

-There is hardly any portion of the upper valley of the Indus without glaciers, but they are largest and abound most near the great Himalayan and Karakoram ridges.

-The plains of Deosai are, perhaps, the most curious topographical feature of the country sketched during the season.
-These plains consist of about 580 square miles of gently undulating ground, averaging at least 14,000 feet above the sea, surrounded on all sides by rugged mountains running up to from 16,000 to 17,000 feet.
-The drainage, escaping through a not easily distinguished gorge near the Katasiri station, falls into the

-Dras river above Kirkitchoo.
-This tributary of the Dras river is called the Shigar, and sometimes the Shingo river; it brings down gold with its water, and gold washing is carried on just below the junction.
-The Indus itself, and several other of its tributaries, are also known to produce gold.
-The gold washing is said not to be valuable, but it does sometimes give as much as 1 or 2 small rupees a day to a man, though a most barbarous method is employed in washing the earth.
-This earth is taken from the detritus, which, I think, now generally lies above the highest flood line.
-After two or three washings, a black, heavyish kind of sand is left, with the pieces of gold scattered here and there.
+The whole of the country sketched was of a very difficult character, testing both the physical and artistic powers of the surveyors to the utmost in moving about and delineating the country.
+Circumstances permitting, the whole of the glaciers in the neighbourhood of the Nanga Parbat and of K (2) will be explored during the next field season, as will those of Zanskar and other places.
+There is hardly any portion of the upper valley of the Indus without glaciers, but they are largest and abound most near the great Himalayan and Karakorum ridges.
+The plains of Deosai are perhaps the most curious topographical feature of the country sketched during These plains consist of about 580 square miles of gently undulating ground averaging at least 14,000 feet above the sea and surrounded on all sides by rugged mountains running up to from 16,000 to 17,000 feet.
+The drainage escaping through a not easily distinguished gorge near the Katasiri station, falls into the Dras river above Kirkitchoo.
+This tributary of the Dras river is called the Shigar and sometimes the Shingo river, it brings down gold with its waters, and gold-washing is carried on just below the The Indus itself and several other of its tributaries are known to produce gold.
+The gold-washing is said not to be valuable, but it does sometimes give as much as 1 or 2 small rupees a day to a man, though a most barbarous method is employed in washing the earth.
+This earth is taken from the detritus which, I think, now generally lies above the highest flood line.
+After 2 or 3 washings a black heavyish sort of sand is left with the pieces of gold scattered here and there.